king-anduin/webapp-api-sql-nosql/README.md

 - You need to download the data content before using the WebApp

 # AWS specific content & microservice Docker
-- I hosted the WebApp on AWS therefore there's a `buildspec.yml` file for an AWS CodePipeline
+- I hosted the WebApp on AWS therefore there's a `buildspec.yml` file for an **CodePipeline**
-- Furthermore it was hosted in an Elastic Beanstalk so you may find `.ebextensions` interesting
+- Furthermore it was hosted in an **Elastic Beanstalk** so you may find `.ebextensions` interesting
-- Additionally I hosted the WebApp on Fargate, so I created a Docker Container, you may take a glimpse at the `Dockerfile` and the `docker-compose.yml`
+- Additionally I hosted the WebApp on **Fargate**, so I created a Docker Container, you may take a glimpse at the `Dockerfile` and the `docker-compose.yml`
+- You can checkout the *NoSQL* Docker Image on [Docker repository](https://hub.docker.com/repository/docker/kinganduin1987/webapp-api-nosql).

 # Install & start app